aquatix/ns-api/README.rst

 <https://apiportal.ns.nl/products/NsApp>`_.
 This immediately
 gives you a primary and secundary key you need for access.

+The library uses the `reisinformatie API <https://apiportal.ns.nl/docs/services/reisinformatie-api/>`_.
+Here you can try the API for yourself (and look up station names, but the library has the get_stations() function for this too).

+The API portal also `provides statistics on usage and errors <https://apiportal.ns.nl/Developer/Analytics>`_.

 .. |PyPI version| image:: https://img.shields.io/pypi/v/nsapi.svg
    :target: https://pypi.python.org/pypi/nsapi/